lawrennd/old_talks/_posts/2012-9-6-life-the-universe-and-machine-learning.md

 ---
-:bibtex_key: Lawrence:inaugural12
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Life, the Universe and Machine Learning
+title: Life, the Universe and Machine Learning
-:abstract: 'What is Machine Learning?
+abstract: 'What is Machine Learning?
 Why is it useful for us?
 Machine learning algorithms are the engines that are driving forward an intelligent internet.
 They are allowing us to uncover the causes of cancer and helping us understand the way the universe is put together.
 They are suggesting who your friends are on facebook, enabling